sjblanc0/rustDFS/README.md

 ### Heartbeats & Liveness

 Data nodes send periodic heartbeat RPCs to the name node (default: every 3 seconds).
 The name node runs a background reaper that marks nodes as dead after a configurable timeout (default: 30 seconds of missed heartbeats).
-If a heartbeat fails, the data node re-enters its registration flow with exponential backoff retry.

 ## Developing

 The project is built with the following tools: